 There would not be a parallel change to Stage 3 requirements for eligible providers through the Medicaid EHR incentive program (which continues for some Medicaid providers through 2021), nor to Stage 3 requirements for hospitals under either the Medicare or Medicaid EHR Incentive Programs.

-The rule proposes that MIPS payment adjustments for 2019 (year 1) be calculated using 2017 as the performance year.
+The rule proposes that MIPS payment adjustments for 2019 (year 1 of implementation) be calculated using 2017 as the performance year, but payment adjustments be calculated using one’s 2018 payment history.
 According, the implementation of MACRA would essentially begin in just eight months, on January 1, 2017.
 The proposed rule notes that the Assistant Secretary for Planning and Evaluation is conducting studies on the issue of risk adjustment for socioeconomic status on quality measures and resource use, but does not expect to make recommendations until October 2016.
-Given these timelines, it is unclear whether such risk adjustment will be included in the proposed first performance year.
+Given these timelines, it is unlikely that such risk adjustment will be included in the proposed first performance year.
 Quality measure performance data for Medicare eligible clinicians participating in MIPS would become publicly available on CMS’ Physician Compare website.

 In the fiscal impact section of the proposed rule, CMS estimates that between 687,000 and 746,000 Medicare clinicians will participate in MIPS in 2019, and that half would receive bonus payments totaling $833 million, while the other half would receive penalties totaling the same amount.
 However, CMS estimates that solo practitioners would be penalized $300 million and only receive $105 million in bonus payments, while clinicians in groups of 100 or more would receive $529 million in bonus payments and only $57 million in penalties.

-Under the proposed rule, Advanced APMs will include Medicare Shared Savings Program Accountable Care Organizations (ACOs), Next Generation ACOs, CMS bundled payment programs, patient-centered medical homes, and the recently announced Comprehensive Primary Care Plus initiative.
+Under the proposed rule, Advanced APMs will include Medicare Shared Savings Program Accountable Care Organizations (ACOs)(Tracks Two and Three, with downside risk), Next Generation ACOs, some CMS bundled payment programs, patient-centered medical homes, and the recently announced Comprehensive Primary Care Plus initiative.
 While most of these programs are funded by or supported by CMS, the proposed rule includes a definition of patient-centered medical homes as one recognized by a national quality organization (National Committee for Quality Assurance, Joint Commission, Accreditation Association for Ambulatory Health Care, or URAC) or a state Medicaid program.
 Other Payer Advanced APMs also will be recognized (through Medicaid, commercial, or all-payer models) if they meet detailed criteria, including use of certified health IT, payments tied to MIPS quality measures, and financial risk sharing.

-Medicare physicians and clinicians, called qualifying participants (QPs), would be eligible for incentive payments if 25 percent or more of their Medicare payments are paid through an Advanced APM.
+Medicare physicians and clinicians, called qualifying participants (QPs), would be eligible for incentive payments if 25 percent or more of their Medicare payments are paid through an Advanced APM, or 20 percent or more of one’s patients are Medicare beneficiaries.
+These percentage thresholds will increase over time.
 CMS estimates that between 30,658 and 90,000 qualifying participants would receive between $146 million and $429 million in APM incentive payments in 2019.